 6. Becoming a Wine Lover

 You won’t have a complete holiday without a little luxury wining and dining and the Swan Valley wine region, that’s what you get.
-You can take yourselves shopping at local boutiques and take in some of the history of the area while you taste the wines.
+You can take yourselves shopping at local boutiques and take in some of the histories of the area while you taste the wines.
 Try out the cheeses and the chocolate that simply melts in the mouth while you enjoy a fine bottle of Sauvignon Blanc – the wine of the region.

 7. Snorkeling in Shark Bay

-1500 kilometres of bay that is home to so many different, rare marine species deserve a mention as to why you should be visiting here.
+1500 kilometers of a bay that is home to so many different, rare marine species deserve a mention as to why you should be visiting here.
 The dugong population is prevalent here and you can watch them thrive in the bay.
 Across the water, you will find Monkey Mia, which is home to wild dolphins despite its name.
 Shark Bay is the perfect spot to snorkel and get down under with the turquoise waters.

-Your visit to Western Australia doesn’t stop with this list, these are just the favourite places for most people.
+Your visit to Western Australia doesn’t stop with this list, these are just the favorite places for most people.
 There is so much more to see and do and despite the long and exhausting flight, it’s so worth it when you touch down.
 You’ll be drinking in your surroundings and enjoying the stories from the folks in the local pubs while you sip ice cold beer over the ocean.
 Western Australia has everything you could wish for in spades, so make a point of paying a visit and exploring at some point in life.
 You’ll never regret it!